USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ### Files, configuration, and environment variables

 [Figure 7‑4](#Figure7-4) shows the input and output files and configuration options for CCTM.
-A distinction is made between the options that are invoked at compilation time versus those invoked at execution of the program.
+A distinction is made between the options that are invoked at compilation time versus those invoked at execution time.
 When compiling CCTM, the user specifies a chemical mechanism to configure the gas-phase chemistry and aerosol mechanism used for the air quality calculations.
 Setting the `Mechanism` variable in CCTM compile script configures the program to use a specific set of mechanism INCLUDE files to build an executable.
 All of the science processes simulated by CCTM must also be selected during the compilation step for CCTM.
 Separate CCTM executables must be prepared for different mechanism and science configurations.
 During the execution step, or when CCTM is run, the user sets the horizontal and vertical grid definitions and the input files used for the simulation.
 Different spatial domains, vertical grid structures and input files can be used with a single CCTM executable, as long as the input files are consistent with the scientific configuration built into the executable.
 For example, with the gas-phase photochemical mechanism configuration built into a CCTM executable, different modeling domains can be simulated with the executable as long as the emissions and `IC/BC` files are consistent with the photochemical mechanism configuration built into the executable.

+** >> Comment <<** Distinguish mandatory from optional pre-processors more clearly [in Figure 7.4].

 <a id=Figure7-4></a>